 https://console.cloud.google.com/iam-admin/quotas?project=project_id where project_id is the workspace Google project ID.

-The workspace Google project in the workspace Dashboard page in the Cloud Information section:
+The workspace Google project is in the Cloud Information section of the Dashboard.

-Note that quotas are defined per regionTo run your analysis across multiple regions (e.g. us-east1 and us-central1), you need to request a larger quota in both.
+Resource quotas are per regionTo run your analysis across multiple regions (e.g., us-east1 and us-central1), you need to request a larger quota in both.

-The right amount of quota is a function of the number of workflows being launched, the number of concurrent tasks running within each workflow, and the resources being requested by those tasks.
+The right amount of quota is a function of the number of workflows Terra is launching, the number of concurrent tasks running within each workflow, and the resources requested by those tasks.

-To calculate the quota needed for the workflows, you need to do a bit of diving into your WDL to examine what it is doing.
+To calculate the quota needed for the workflows, you may need to dive into your WDL.

 Example resource quota estimation (three task WDL)

-Consider a three-task WDL that will run on one to many samples.
-You would need to look across all three tasks to determine what the maximum amount of CPU and PD you expect to need at any given time.
+Consider a three-task WDL that will run on one or more samples.
+You need to look across all three tasks to find the maximum amount of CPU and PD you expect to need at any given time.